 Maintain open communication with patients, staff and healthcare providers throughout the process improvement journey.
 Inform patients about the changes and improvements made to the form intake process and encourage their feedback and suggestions for further enhancements.

 By implementing this process improvement plan, the doctor’s office can minimize the burden on patients by reducing the number of forms they need to fill out, resulting in improved patient satisfaction and streamlined administrative processes.
-Remember that continuous evaluation and refinement are essential to adapt to evolving patient needs and ensure ongoing improvements in the patient intake experience.
+Remember that continuous evaluation and assessment are essential to adapt to evolving patient needs and ensure ongoing improvements in the patient intake experience.

 You can customize this process improvement plan template to reflect the example above: